AkramHarazem/City-Life/README.md

 ## Dashboard
 Admin can edit, delete and add any data to the website, also can receive all feedback, complaints, and contact us messages to filter them and interact with valid ones.

+## Technologies
+we used `Reactjs`, `bootstrap`, `Material UI`, `json-server`, `stripe` for payment, `i18next` for localization (Arabic and English), `jwt-decode`, `axios` and `uuid`.

+## Run the project
+you need only to enter the server folder and open the terminal then write `node server.js start` or `nodemon start` and follow the link, as I linked my client side with the payment server side to run on the same link in our case here `http://localhost:5253/`.

+and you can also explore our website on this [link](http://16.170.250.23/) as I run my project on an AWS EC2 machine to make it easy to explore and check my website